geothird/touchpunch-rails/README.md

 3. There is no 3.
 Just use jQuery UI as expected and watch it work at the touch of a finger.

     `<script>$('#widget').draggable();</script>`

+It can also be required inside another rails CoffeeScript file.

+	#= require jquery.ui-touch-punch

 ## Contributing